ve3wwg/ESP8266_TCP_UDP/README.md

 Check back periodically, to check progress.
 It is my goal to replace this winded README with the Wiki pages.

 *** AP WARNING ***
 ------------------

-At the present time, this module turns on Access Point (AP) and Station mode.
+At the present time, this module assumes Access Point (AP) is enabled in order to allow TCP connections.

   By default, the ESP device is configured for open access.
-So if your ESP joins your own WIFI, you will be exposing yourself to outside traffic.
+So if your ESP joins your own WIFI, you are exposing yourself to outside traffic.

-The best solution is to simply manually change the AP parameters using a terminal program (or better, cmdesp below).
-In this manner your AP will be secured when enabled (use command AT+CWSAP="ssid","pw",chan,ecn where ecn is 0=open/2=WPA_PSK/3=WPA2_PSK/4=WPA_WPA2_PSK).
+The best solution is to simply manually change the AP parameters using a terminal program (suggest you use cmdesp below).
+In this manner your AP will be secured when enabled:

+    use command AT+CWSAP="ssid","pw",chan,ecn

+where ecn is 0=open/2=WPA_PSK/3=WPA2_PSK/4=WPA_WPA2_PSK.

 CMDESP
 ------